inoxydabl3/REST-API/README.md

    ```sh
    ./mvnw clean install
    ```
 3. Run the application.
-Using our IDE we can create a launcher or directly run it using the main method in the class _com.example.demo.DemoApplication_.
+Using our IDE we can create a launcher, or directly run it by executing the main method in the class _com.example.demo.DemoApplication_.

 After that the application is running on the 8080 port.
 You can change the port by passing _JVM Arguments_: